There I was hiking up an active volcano and I was worried that something else was gonna explode — my bladder. I gotta pee. Really bad.

 - Wear light clothes.
 You will get sweaty and sticky.
 And oh, bring a pair of shades, a hat, and a small towel.

 - Put on sunblock.
-We did not because our stupid group thought it was cloudy anyway so we ended up with awful cases of sunburn.
+We did not because our stupid group thought it was cloudy anyway so we ended up with an awful case of sunburn.

 - Bring a tumbler of water.
 Each of us brought a bottle of water but then we realized that it was not that eco-friendly.
 We wished we brought a tumbler, instead, and I hope that you will.
 This way you won’t contribute to the trash that might accumulate at the site.
 Take whatever you bring with you when you leave.